yankh764/rdoc/README.md

 1. Bash
 2. GNU Core Utilities
 3. grep
-4. sed
-5. A PDF Viewer
+4. A PDF Viewer
-6. A directory that contains all your documents.
+5. A directory that contains all your documents.

-Note: The first 4 dependencies should be already installed by default on most linux distros.
+Note: The first 3 dependencies should be already installed by default on most linux distros.

 ## Installation
 * Make sure all the previous dependencies are installed and all the requirements are implemented.